-Approximately 40 mL/kg or half of the circulating blood volume is necessary before free blood in the abdominal cavity will be evident by palpation or visual inspection.
+Approximately 40 mL/kg (just less than half of the circulating blood volume) is necessary before free blood in the abdominal cavity will be evident by palpation or visual inspection; this volume is associated with signs of poor perfusion (shock).
+Smaller volumes of abdominal fluid may be apparent with radiographs, abdominocentesis, or ultrasound of the abdomen.
 Abdominal distention from hemorrhage may become apparent if aggressive fluid resuscitation increases blood pressure and disrupts one or more blood clots that provided hemostasis.
-Small volume fluid resuscitation to achieve a low normal blood pressure endpoint (90 mm Hg systolic) is indicated to avoid sudden increases in arterial or venous pressures.
-When ongoing abdominal hemorrhage is confirmed, hind limb and abdominal binding (see Evaluation and Initial Treatment of the Emergency Patient: Hind Limb and Abdominal Binding) is indicated early to reduce the amount of hemorrhage until hemostasis is accomplished.
+Small volume fluid resuscitation to achieve a low-normal blood pressure endpoint (90 mmHg systolic) is indicated to avoid sudden increases in arterial or venous pressures.
+When ongoing abdominal hemorrhage is confirmed, hindlimb and abdominal binding (see Hindlimb and Abdominal Binding) is indicated early to reduce the amount of hemorrhage until hemostasis is accomplished.

 When free fluid is not readily identified, a diagnostic peritoneal lavage can be done.
-A fenestrated catheter is placed into the peritoneal space, and warm isotonic saline (20 mL/kg) infused into the abdomen.
+A fenestrated catheter is placed into the peritoneal space, and warm isotonic saline (20 mL/kg) is infused into the abdomen.
 The fluid is allowed to dwell for several minutes and distribute throughout the abdomen; it is then drained and evaluated.

 Clear fluid indicates that the possibility of significant abdominal hemorrhage is minimal.
-Fluid with a 1% PCV indicates mild abdominal hemorrhage, while fluid with a PCV >5% indicates significant abdominal hemorrhage that warrants careful monitoring.
+Fluid with a 1% PCV indicates mild abdominal hemorrhage, whereas fluid with a PCV >5% indicates significant abdominal hemorrhage that warrants careful monitoring.

-Retroperitoneal, severe fascial compartment hemorrhage (associated with pelvic fractures), or hemorrhage into a hollow viscus is suspected in acutely traumatized animals that still have signs of a declining PCV, nonresponsive hemorrhagic shock, and no significant findings on abdominocentesis, peritoneal lavage, or FAST scan.
+Retroperitoneal, severe fascial compartment hemorrhage (associated with pelvic fractures), or hemorrhage into a hollow viscus is suspected in acutely traumatized animals that still have signs of a declining PCV/total solids, nonresponsive hemorrhagic shock, and no significant findings on abdominocentesis, peritoneal lavage, or FAST scan.
 Radiographs typically show expansion and loss of detail in the retroperitoneal space.
 An IV pyelogram should be done to help delineate disruption in the renal vascular supply or in the retroperitoneal portion of the ureter before proceeding with exploratory surgery in this situation.